dorado-ai-devops/ai-gateway/README_EN.md

 # 🔁 ai-gateway

-> Flask microservice acting as an intelligent gateway between Jenkins, AI microservices (`ai-logs-analyze`, `ai-helm-linter`, `ai-pipeline-gen`), and local (Ollama) or remote (OpenAI) LLMs.
-This component organizes the information flow, routes requests, and manages fallback between AI engines.
+> Flask microservice acting as an intelligent gateway between Jenkins, AI microservices (`ai-logs-analyze`, `ai-helm-linter`, `ai-pipeline-gen`), and LLM engines, either local (Ollama) or remote (OpenAI).
+It orchestrates the flow of information, dispatches requests, and establishes fallbacks between AI engines.

 ---

 ## 🚪 Main Function

-Centralizes Jenkins requests and dispatches them to the AI microservices inside `DEVOPS-AI-LAB`, using language models (LLMs) for:
+Centralizes Jenkins requests and delegates them to the corresponding AI microservices within the `DEVOPS-AI-LAB` environment, leveraging LLMs to:

-- 📊 Log analysis
+- 📊 Analyze logs
-- 🧪 Helm Charts validation and linting
+- 🧪 Validate and lint Helm Charts
-- ⚙️ Automatic CI/CD pipeline generation from natural language
+- ⚙️ Generate CI/CD pipelines from natural language

 ---